-Absorption Fridges perform their best when they are primarily operated on 240V or LPG in a stable and level situation, like in a houseboat, cabin or at your base camp.
+Absorption Fridges, like our XD70, perform their best when they are primarily operated on LPG or 240V in a stable and level situation, like in a houseboat, cabin, farm or camp site.
 The benefit of an LPG fridge is you only need to invest in a bottle of gas and you are up and running for weeks or months at a time - so the up-front costs are minimal.

 Compressor Fridges are the best all-rounders as they are suited to all environments.
 They will perform better in extremely hot and humid conditions or when a stable and level surface is not available, like in a 4WD, truck, caravan or boat.
 To run your compressor fridge, you will need a stable 12 V or 24 V power supply, mostly likely from a car battery or bank of batteries.
 Also, DC fridges don't require any ongoing maintenance, whereas your Absorption cooling system needs a clean once or twice a year.

 A compressor fridge uses electricity to run a low-power compressor, which in turn pumps the refrigerant through the cooling system.

 DC fridges use a dedicated 12V / 24V compressor which is designed to operate in a moving vehicle.